 Alex lives with his wife Kate and children, Avi and Eliora, in Park Slope.
 He serves on the board of the NYC Arts in Education Roundtable and as treasurer for the advisory board of the St. Mary’s Boys Secondary School in Nyeri, Kenya.

-Prior to joining the firm, Mike was a campaign manager and field director on numerous political campaigns, helped manage the political operation for the Hotel Trades Council and UNITE HERE and handled complex policy issues in state government.
+Prior to joining the firm, Mike was a campaign manager and communicator on numerous political campaigns, helped manage political operations for major unions and handled complex policy issues in state government.
 Mike lives in Brooklyn with his wife Elana and their twin daughters, Sophie and Ella.

-The Managing Director of BerlinRosen’s national issue advocacy practice, Andy McDonald is a trusted strategist with deep experience leading communications for diverse national organizations on high priority campaigns and initiatives.
+The Managing Director of BerlinRosen’s National division, Andy McDonald is a trusted strategist with deep experience leading communications for diverse national organizations on high priority campaigns and initiatives.

-At BerlinRosen, Andy partners with leading labor unions including SEIU and the United Food and Commercial Workers on major organizing, legislative and political campaigns and develops successful issue advocacy strategies for clients seeking to reform the criminal justice system, lower prescription drug prices and increase political participation in communities of color.
+At BerlinRosen, Andy partners with labor unions on major organizing, legislative and political campaigns and develops successful issue advocacy campaign strategies for clients seeking to reform the criminal justice system, lower prescription drug prices and increase political participation in communities of color.